eclipse-kura/kura/docs/quality-assurance/unit-testing.md

 #### Test Location

-We don't want to mess with the implementation code here, either, so all tests are again located in the test projects under test/.
+We don't want to mess with the implementation code here, either, so all tests are again located in the test projects under `test/`.
 It can be the same project as for unit tests.
-The proper folder to put the tests in is src/main/java.
+The proper folder to put the tests in is `src/main/java`.

 #### Code Conventions

-* Preferably use &lt;package name>.test as the name of the test project.
-Add it as a module in test/pom.xml that also serves as maven artifact's parent.
+* Preferably use `<package name>.test` as the name of the test project.
+Add it as a module in `test/pom.xml` that also serves as maven artifact's parent.
 * Only add `src/main/java` to build.properties' `source..`.
 * Make the bundle a fragment of the class-under-test's bundle so that you gain access to its internal packages.
-* Use the <package name>.test as the package to put the test in.
-Also add .test suffix to any subpackages that are also under test.
+* Use the `<package name>.test` as the package to put the test in.
+Also add `.test` suffix to any subpackages that are also under test.
 * Use the same coding style as [Kura](https://github.com/eclipse/kura/blob/develop/CONTRIBUTING.md#making-your-changes).
 Try to incorporate the suggestions SonarLint may have for your tests.

 #### Running the Tests